SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ##### Guest List Page

-The guest list page will consist of 3 pages.
+The guest list page will consist of 4 pages.
 * the main page will allow the bride and groom to view
+    * upload a full list of guests from a CSV file
+    * the guest group identification
     * the guests names
-    * the number of confirmed guests in that party
-    * whether they have accepted or declined the invitation
+    * whether the invitation has been accepted or not
     * if they selected their menu choices
-* Page 2 will give the bride and groom the ability to add, change and delete guests
+    * have the ability to add, change or delete guests
-* Page 3 will allow the bride and groom to see the menu choices and what gifts have been selected
+* An add guest page
+* An edit guest page
+* A view of the guest details

 <a></a>

 ##### Menu Maintenance Page

-The bride and groom will be able to add details about the starters, main course and deserts they have chosen for the wedding breakfast.
+The menu maintenance page will consist of 5 pages.
+* the main page will allow the bride and groom to view
+    * upload the menu from a CSV file
+    * the type of course
+    * the title of the dish
+    * have the ability to add, change or delete menu items
+* An add menu item page
+* An edit menu item page
+* A view of the full menu looking like a menu card
+* A page to enable the guests to select from the menu and provide any special dietary requirements.

 <a></a>

 ##### Gift Maintenance Page

+The gift maintenance page will consist of 4 pages.
+* the main page will allow the bride and groom to view
+    * upload a list of desired gifts from a CSV file
+    * an image of the gift
+    * the name of the gift
+    * the value of the gift
-The bride and groom will have the ability to add, change and delete gifts.
+    * have the ability to add, change or delete gifts
+* An add gift page
+* An edit  gift page
+* A page to view the full details of the gift include a description,  a link to a supplier of the gift and who, if anyone has chosen to buy the gift

 [Back to Top](#table-of-contents)